RafalKucharskiPK/MaaSSim/README.md

-MaaSSim is an agent-based simulator reproducing the transport system dynamics used by two kind of agents: (i) travellers, requesting to travel from their origin to destination at a given time, and (ii) drivers supplying their travel needs by offering them rides.
-The intermediate agent, the platform, allows demand to be matched with supply.
+MaaSSim is an agent-based simulator, reproducing the dynamics of two-sided mobility platforms in the context of urban transport networks.
+It models the behaviour and interactions of two kind of agents: (i) travellers, requesting to travel from their origin to destination at a given time, and (ii) drivers supplying their travel needs by offering them rides.
+The interactions between the two agent types are mediated by the platform, matching demand and supply.
 Both supply and demand are microscopic.
-For supply this pertains to explicit representation of single vehicles and their movements in time and space (detailed road network graph), while for demand this pertains to exact trip request time and destinations defined at the graph node level.
+For supply this pertains to the explicit representation of single vehicles and their movements in time and space (using a detailed road network graph), while for demand this pertains to exact trip request time and destinations defined at the graph node level.
+Agents are decision makers, specifically, travellers may reject the incoming offer or decide to use another mode than those offered by the mobility platform altogether.
+Similarly, driver may opt-out of the system (stop providing service) or reject/accept incoming requests.
+Moreover, they may strategically re-position while being idle.

-Agents are decision makers, specifically, travellers may decide which mode they use (potentially quitting using simulated MaaS modes) or reject the incoming offer.
-Similarly, driver may opt-out from the system (stop providing service) or reject/accept incoming requests, moreover he may strategically reposition while being idle.
-All of above behaviours are modelled through user-defined modules, by default deterministic, optionally probabilistic, representing agents' taste variations (heterogeneity), their previous experiences (learning) and available information (system control).
-Similarly, the system performance (amongst others travel times and service times) may be deterministic or probabilistic, leading to different results' interpretations.
+All of above behaviours are modelled through user-defined **decision modules**, by default deterministic, optionally probabilistic, representing agents' taste variations (heterogeneity), their previous experiences (learning) and available information (system control).
-The simulation run results in two sets of records, one being sequence of space-time locations and statuses for simulated vehicles and the other for travellers.
-Further synthesized into agent-level and system-wide KPIs for further analyses.
+Each simulation run results in two sets of outputs, one being the sequence of recorded space-time locations and statuses for simulated vehicles and the other for travellers.
+Further synthesised into agent-level and system-wide KPIs for in-depth analyses.

 ## MaaSSim usage and functionalities at glance